Wilmington Sea Dawgs

 The Wilmington Sea Dawgs are a professional basketball team and founding member of the Tobacco Road Basketball League.
 The team is based in Wilmington, North Carolina, and began play in 2006 as a member of the American Basketball Association.
 The team later played as a founding member of the Premier Basketball League and a founding member of the Continental Basketball League.
-In 2013, they will play at Blizzard Athletics, having previously played at the Joe and Barbara Schwartz Center on the campus of Cape Fear Community College.
+In 2013, the team played at Blizzard Athletics, having previously played at the Joe and Barbara Schwartz Center on the campus of Cape Fear Community College.

 History

 The Sea Dawgs won the ABA Blue Central division in their first year with a record of 19-8 and advanced to the playoff semi-finals, losing to the eventual champion Vermont Frost Heaves.
 In their playoff run, they were scheduled to meet the defending champion Rochester Razorsharks, but weather-related travel problems caused the game to not be played.
 The ABA CEO then refused to reschedule the game although the two teams had agreed to a make up date.
 The CEO instead tried to force Rochester to accept a forfeit.
 This incident motivated the Razorsharks to leave the ABA and help form the Premier Basketball League (PBL).